This is the website for

 projects, etc.) available on the web to everyone in the world as a

-here and explains
+The front door is here and explains

-everything.
+things.
 The individual student pages are accessed

 here.